wessware/wessware/README.md

 #### 3. An Analysis of Customers' Response to a Sales Survey
 ##### Overview:
-The project involved the use of synthetic data to create various predictive models that informed possible customer trends and credit repayment behaviors.
+The project utilized synthetic data to develop various predictive models that informed potential customer trends and credit repayment behaviors.
 ##### Insights:

 ##### Tools: